 Inspiration to Travel

 Instead of staying overseas for two years as planned, my wife and I lived in England from 1987 to 1995.
-And we returned to Australia via a nine-month overland adventure, inspired by travel writers and Michael Palin's Pole to Pole TV series.
+We returned to Australia in 1996 after a nine-month overland adventure on a route inspired by travel writers and Michael Palin's Pole to Pole TV series.
 First, we headed east to Finland and then turned and travelled south until we reached Zimbabwe by train, boat, bus, truck and even bicycle.

-In Africa, we followed the Nile in Egypt from Cairo to Aswan.
+In Africa, our route took us along the Nile in Egypt from Cairo to Aswan.
 We crisscrossed the Blue Nile in Ethiopia and visited its source at Lake Tana.
-And we sailed on Lake Victoria in Uganda.
+And finally, we caught a ferry from Kapala to an island on the source of the White Nile in Uganda, Lake Victoria.

-As we stood staring in awe at the rivers and their sources, I thought of The White Nile and The Blue Nile.
+As we stared in awe at the Nile rivers and their sources, I thought of my secondhand copies of The White Nile and The Blue Nile.
 Yes, Alan Moorehead's books were products of their time.
-But when I read them, they inspired me to travel.
+But after reading them, I travelled more widely than I'd imagined when I left Australia.

-In turn, the Nile books led me to see the world differently from how Moorehead depicted it in the 1960s.
+Upon reflection, the Nile books also led me to see the world differently from how Moorehead depicted it in the 1960s.
 And from how I thought of it as a backpacking "traveller" in the 1980s and 1990s.

 © 2021 Robert Fairhead